Al-Ahsa Water Springs

-Al-haqel spring " Ain Al-haqel "
+Al-haqel spring "Ain Al-haqel"

-This is one of the largest water springs, Al-ahsa, and the second water spring in terms of water availability and strength, its flow is considered as the greatest between the oasis springs, estimated at around 22,500 gallons per minute.
+This is one of the largest water springs, Al-ahsa, and the second water spring in terms of water availability and strength, its flow is considered as the greatest between the oasis springs, estimated at 22,500 gallons per minute.

 This spring is located 1 km east of Al-hofuf.
 Its water irrigates large areas of the orchards around it.
-Al-haqel spring forms a very large lake at its source and when it starts to flow its paths branch to a large number of water distribution channels which irrigate orchards and rice fields.
+Al-haqel spring forms a very large lake at its source and when it starts to flow, its paths branch to a large number of water distribution channels which irrigate orchards and rice fields.

-AL-harra spring " Ain AL-harra "
+AL-harra spring "Ain AL-harra"

-This spring is located in the north of Al-mubarraz, also it's one of the largest springs in Al-ahsa.
+This spring is located in the north of Al-mubarraz and is one of the largest springs in Al-ahsa.
 The flow is about 20,000 gallons per minute.

-The water of this spring is a bit warm and it reaches the earth surface through three nozzles which form a huge lake its dimensions range 400×100 yards.
+The water of this spring is a bit warm and it reaches the earth surface through three nozzles which form a huge lake.
+Its dimensions are around 400×100 yards.

-Al-jawharia spring " Ain Al-jawharia "
+Al-jawharia spring "Ain Al-jawharia "

 This is an average size spring with 3,000 gallons flow per minute, and is located near to Al-battalyia village.

-Al-khadoud spring " Ain Al-khadoud"
+Al-khadoud spring "Ain Al-khadoud"

-A large spring and its flow is about 20,000 gallons per minute, also it is an important water source for the eastern side of Al-ahsa.
+A large spring whose flow is about 20,000 gallons per minute.
+It is an important water source for the eastern side of Al-ahsa.

-Najim spring " Ain Najim
+Najim spring "Ain Najim"

-It is a middle-sized spring with sulfur water, it is located 2 km far from the west of Al-Mubarak.
+It is a middle-sized spring with sulfur water, which is located 2 km far from the west of Al-Mubarak.

 The spring was important during the Ottoman rule for its therapeutic efficacy, but the Saudis demolished its dome at 1862, and they rebuilt it in 1913 when king Abdul-Aziz took Al-ahsa back.
 It didn't take long to become popular again and the people who suffered from rheumatic diseases and multiple sclerosis due to its hot water.